-What is the deadline for first dose vaccinations if my child is not attending school until September?
+Deadline for first dose vaccinations if student is not attending school until September

 Parents and guardians of all children who do not have their required immunizations are encouraged to have them receive the first dose as soon as possible.
 The deadline for obtaining first dose vaccinations for children attending school in the fall is 14 days from the first day of school.
 Within 30 days of the first day of school, parents and guardians of such children must show that they have made appointments for all required follow-up doses.